wp-plugins/subscribe2/ReadMe.txt

 Batches will occur for each group of message as described above.
 A site on Dreamhost with many public and registered subscribers could conceivably generate a lot of email for your own inbox.

+= My host has a limit of X emails per hour / day, can I limit the way Subscribe2 sends emails? =

+This is more commonly called 'throttling' or 'choking'.
+PHP is a scripting language and while it is possible to throttle emails using script it is not very efficient.
+It is much better in terms of spend and server overhead (CPU cycles and RAM) to throttle using a server side application.

+So, Subscribe2 does not and never will offer a throtting option.
+To solve the problem speak to your hosting provider about changing the restrictions, move to a less restriction hosting package or change hosting providers.

 = Why is my admin address getting emails from Subscribe2? =

 This plugin sends emails to your subscribers using the BCC (Blind Cardon Copy) header in email messages.
 Each email is sent TO: the admin address.
 There may be emails for a plain text excerpt notification, palin text full text and HTML format emails and additionally if the BCCLIMIT has been set due to hosting restrictions duplicate copies of these emails will be sent to the admin address.